rockiger/akiee/backlog.md

 ## TODO As a User I want the buttons to represent the state of nw, that I what view I am seeing rigth now.
 ## As a User I want to add recurring task, that I can track task, that I have to do often.
 - [ ] Define the interval at which the task is recurring
-## TODO Find a better solution to the workaraund for the loading problem in main()

 ## TODO As A User I want the the details of a task when I klick on it, that I can see notes I did to finish it.

 - [ ] Two possibilities 1.
 New Window,Tab with Deteils.
 2. Preview like in Geary, tbd.

 ## TODO As a user I want that the filter buttons have the same color as the states, that I can make a connection between them.

 acc: